Hunting Safari 2017, Cape Buffalo hunt

 The experiences and pleasure of hunting with this team will last in my memories for years to come.

 As soon as my trophy Dugga Boy skin and horns arrive I will mount him up.
 He will hold the place of honor in my show room.

 Farewell for now, we will return.

 Your friends, The fun loving Canucks ( Canadians )

 Avid hunter and Master Taxidermist.

 Along with Mr. Dave ( John ) Walden we departed on March 30 for 16 glorious days in the north east corner of Limpopo Province of South Africa.

 We started our safari in the Mbuyu bush camp located in the Maremani nature Conservancy.
 This wildlife refuge has 66,000acres of undisturbed terrain.
-Mananga Safaris has sole hunting rights to the area and the animals within.
-Animals ranging from Steinbok to Elephant provide constant excitement for the hunter site seer or photographer.
+With sole hunting rights to the area and the animals within we were assured sole access to animals ranging from Steinbok to Elephant provide constant excitement for the hunter, site seer or photographer.

 The Mbuyu camp is set up to accommodate the hunter who wants more of a wilderness experience.
 Centrally located in the reserve with small single or double guest buildings this camp has all the comforts of home.
 The camp staff prepare all meals, do all the laundry ( daily ) and cater to all your needs.